CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/overview.md

 This form allows the user to define the following (among others):

-- Default formulas for Materials, Coproducts, Scraps, and phantoms
+- Default formulas for Materials, Coproducts, Scraps, and Phantoms
 - Display or not display the production menu of SAP Business One
 - Batch and Serial Template for global assignment for all item masters
 - MRP configuration